Symfony tutorial for beginners

 At this point, you can try to create a blog.

 But what about the image?
 Yes, right we need to save the image somewhere on our computer.
-To do this we need to add more code.
 Let's update createBlog

 action.